 Two more regions that are perfect for canal boating in France are Franche Comte (River Doubs), a region famous for its scenic countryside and historical towns and Alsace, one of the most beautiful mountainous regions in France.
 The biggest bases in Franche Comte are Port sur Saone (near Dijon) and Dole (near Lyon).

 Enjoying this article?
-Check out our guide to spending the perfect day in Paris.
+Check out our guide to spending the perfect day in Paris and our list of non-touristy things to do in Paris.
 It might come handy if you’re having a canal boating holiday in France and don’t have a lot of time to lose.

 When speaking of canal boating in France, Brittany is one of the first regions that comes to mind.
 It’s a fascinating historic region with a lot of medieval castles, cathedrals, and villages.
 The main bases in Brittany are Glénac at the Canal de Nantes a Brest and Sucé sur Erdre.

 Another great region for canal boating in Western France is Anjou.
 Anjou boasts a canal network that stretches over 300 kilometers and is perfect for beginners because it’s the region with the lowest number of locks.
 The main bases are Atlantique Laval at Canal La Mavenne, Grez Neuville at L’Oudon and Sablé sur Sarthe at La Sarthe.